MAttia852021/bank-abc/REAME.md

 * [References](#references)

 ## General Info
-This APIs expose account services that will enable the consumer to create, access and update accounts in addition to transfer funds between them.
+These APIs expose account services that will enable the consumer to create, access and update accounts in addition to transfer funds between them.